Bear Mascha shares a concrete cage with bear Felix.

 +

 Mici has been kept next to a restaurant in Žirovnica, Slovenia for over 20 years.
 She was living in a small enclosure as a visitor attraction.
 In July 2025 her owner agreed to hand her over to FOUR PAWS!
-Mici will soon be rescued and start a new and species-appropriate life at BEAR SANCTUARY Müritz.
+Mici was rescued by FOUR PAWS in November 2025 and is flourishing at BEAR SANCTUARY Arbesbach.

 ×